Aravindnimma08/Internship-Aenexz/README.md

 This mini project is a Number Guessing Game developed using Python.
 The computer generates a random number between 1 and 100 using the `random` module, and the user tries to guess it.
 The program uses a `while` loop and conditional statements to give hints like “Too high” or “Too low” until the correct number is guessed.
 # TASK 4 :
 Data cleaning and preprocessing of the Iris Kaggle dataset, including handling missing values, duplicates, wrong data types, and outliers.
+# TASK 5 :
+The Titanic dataset is analyzed through filtering,and grouped statistics to understand fare patterns and survival trends.
+The project creates additional features such as family size and fare per person, then uses groupby to compare outcomes across passenger class and gender